Alan-Cha/autoX-article/README.md

 ### More things you can do

-you can test anything, knative service, other kubernetes resources like kserve, ml models, can be post, send with payload

 Firstly, the HTTP SLO validation test is flexible, and you can augment it a number of ways, such as adding headers, providing a payload, or modulating the query rate.
 To learn more, see the [documentation](https://iter8.tools/0.13/user-guide/tasks/http/) for the `httpbin` task.

 AutoX can also watch any kind of Kubernetes resources, including CRDs such as KNative services or ML models.
 You are not required to watch deployments.